apache/openserverless-site/content/en/docs/reference/entities/annotations/_index.md

 - `web-export`: Makes its corresponding action accessible to REST calls *without* authentication.
-We call these [*web actions*](#webactions.adoc) because they allow one to use OpenWhisk and Nuvolaris actions from a browser for example.
+We call these [*web actions*](#webactions.adoc) because they allow one to use OpenWhisk and OpenServerless actions from a browser for example.
 It is important to note that the *owner* of the web action incurs the cost of running them in the system (i.e., the *owner* of the action also owns the activations record).
 The rest of the annotations described below